 - Publisher: Little Brown Books

 Ryan Higa, who I have watched on YouTube for years, wrote a book with all the other ten or so Youtubers who wrote a book at the same time.
 (It’s like they planned it.)
 But Ryan brought a new, interesting perspective that I had never thought about before: mixing comic strips with written chapters.

 Each chapter had the same format.
 They began with a small section about how to write a non-fiction story.
 If you are interested in writing non-fiction, I suggest looking it over.
-He gives good pointers in each chapter.
-The next part in the chapter goes over his actual story about how he became the famous YouTuber we all know and love.
-After that, comic strips give the story some humor.
-These comic strips show conversations about where his story should go between him and his ghost writer.
+He gave good pointers in each chapter.
+The next part in the chapter went over his actual story about how he became the famous YouTuber we all know and love.
+After that, comic strips gave the story some humor.
+These comic strips showed conversations about where his story should go between him and his ghost writer.

 The comic strips and writing tips worked and didn’t.
 I felt like I was pulled in and out of the story three times each chapter.
 I liked what each section brought and their purpose, but most of the transitions didn’t feel smooth.
 I was pushed into three different stories: Ryan’s teaching class, Ryan’s past, and Ryan trying to write a book.
 It was as if the book was three narratives squished into one.
-I will admit that I saw how they connected.
+But I did see how they all connected.
 Each of them had a purpose of telling what Ryan was doing, but I didn’t want to be told what was happening.
 I wanted to be shown.